BFarkascode/STM32_NVMDriver/README.md

 # STM32_NVMDriver
 ## General description
 This is a bare metal guide for implementing FLASH management for STM32L0xx.

 First and foremost, it must be discussed what we will be doing and on what.
 There are multiple memory types in the mcu, such as RAM, FLASH, EEPROM…and even though the driver section in the reference manual (refman) talks about non-volatile memory (NVM), we will be looking at the FLASH section only.
 As such, even though the refman will be constantly pointing to NVMs, we will be talking about the FLASH.

 Why?
 Wouldn’t it be simpler to use something special like EEPROM – another NVM – to use for memory testing?
 Sort of…albeit in my mind, digging inside the FLASH of a micro is terrifying compared to EEPROM.
 After all, if something goes sideways, mucking inside a FLASH can lead to adverse outcomes (even bricking) while messing up the EEPROM would not do any particular harm.
 For all intents and purposes, modifying the FLASH of an mcu is doing brain surgery on it.
 Having an mcu modify ITSELF – which we will be doing here – is like conducting brain surgery on yourself!
 Pretty nasty with a rather low margin of failure.

 I believe the best way to do such guide is to have a relatable example.
 Say, we have a simple Blink function, and we want to change the blinking speed when we push a button.
 Depending on what abstraction layer or environment we were using, this usually means a few lines of code and a variable that needs to hold the value of the delay between blinks: we change within the code the value the variable is holding and behold, we have a different time delay between our blinks.
 Here, what happens in layman’s terms is that:
--upon startup, we “import” the Blink code into the mcu RAM from the mcu FLASH memory (where the Blink code is stored in some form of machine code after the mcu toolchain have compiled and uploaded it)
+- upon startup, we “import” the Blink code into the mcu RAM from the mcu FLASH memory (where the Blink code is stored in some form of machine code after the mcu toolchain have compiled and uploaded it)
--we attach a variable to this Blink code that will hold the delay value -we change the variable’s value depending on our button push -we enjoy our blinky
+- we attach a variable to this Blink code that will hold the delay value
+- we change the variable’s value depending on our button push
+- we enjoy our blinky
+-
 Nice and easy, simplest thing one can do with an mcu.

 Let’s go ultra hard mode on this example:
--instead of changing a variable, let’s define the delay as a constant within the blink function -rewrite the actual machine code stored in FLASH to change the blinking speed upon pushing a button
+- instead of changing a variable, let’s define the delay as a constant within the blink function
+- rewrite the actual machine code stored in FLASH to change the blinking speed upon pushing a button

 Of note, it is highly advised to get a sense for the memory location and memory types before taking a dive into NVM management.
 I will touch upon them a bit below within the “particularities” section, but there won’t be a detailed explanation given on them.
 It is also very useful to forget about thinking in variables and instead start thinking in memory locations instead.
 Using variables is just a shortcut to a memory location where the mcu holds the value of the variable.
 If we know at which address the variable is, we can skip the middleman (the variable) and interact directly with the memory location instead.